The history of Britain is undoubtedly also a history of Oak.

-For as long as Britain has existed as a country, oak has played a huge part in religion, industry and architecture.
-The oak tree and oak leaf have long been symbols of strength and the connection the people of Britain have to their land.
+For as long as Britain has existed as a country, Oak has played a huge part in religion, industry and architecture.
+The Oak tree and leaf have long been symbols of strength and the connection the people of Britain have to their land.

 The National Trust are best known for their work preserving heritage sites and historic buildings, many built from oak themselves.
 Oak trees have even featured on British currency, most notably the pre decimal sixpence and the modern pound coin.

-Oak in British Religion
+A History of Oak in British Religion

 Oak trees are more susceptible to lightning strikes than any other species and lightning bolts were symbols of both gods.
-The druids of Britain sought inspiration, or ‘Arwen’ from lightning and revered oak trees for the same reason.
+The druids of Britain sought inspiration, or ‘Arwen’ from lightning and revered Oak trees for the same reason.

 Two Oak pillars stand at the base of Glastonbury Tor in Somerset, a well known spiritual site.
 These are named Gog and Magog, after two legendary pagan giants, said to have been the protectors of ancient London.
-They are thought to be the remains of an avenue of oak pillars leading to the Tor.
+They are thought to be the remains of an avenue of Oak pillars leading to the Tor.

 Oak in Peace and Wartime

-When the British oak forests were depleted, wars were fought on the European mainland to acquire more.
+When the British Oak forests were depleted, wars were fought on the European mainland to acquire more.
 The wide use of oak for naval vessels until the 19th century earned the navy the nickname ‘the wooden walls of old England’.
 There have been eight British warships named HMS Royal Oak.

-The dried inner bark from oak trees can be brewed into a tea like drink known as a decoction and used to treat diarrhoea.
+The dried inner bark from Oak trees can be brewed into a tea like drink known as a decoction and used to treat stomach irregularities.
 Oak leaves softened in warm water have been used as field dressings during battles to reduce swelling and bleeding.
 They can also be applied as antiseptic poultices when mashed up.
 Before the advent of modern medicine, these treatments could have been the difference between life and death.

 The Royal Oak